Libya's media scene is fractured and ever-changing, reflecting the political chaos and infighting of the post-Gaddafi years.

 Libya is a very dangerous place for journalists.
 Foreign media have withdrawn staff and local journalists have been hounded, attacked or killed by militias.

-BBC World Service Arabic broadcasts on 91.1 FM in Tripoli, and in Benghazi and Misrata on 91.5 FM.
+BBC World Service Arabic broadcasts on 91.5 FM in Benghazi and Misrata.

-There were around 1.3 million internet users by 2016 (Internetlivestats.com).
+There were around 2.8 million internet users by 2017 (Internetworldstats.com).

-By mid-2014, Libya had a Facebook user penetration rate of 3.7% of the population, according to Dubai's Mohammed Bin Rashid School of Government.
+By 2017, Libya had around 3 million Facebook users, according to Dubai's Mohammed Bin Rashid School of Government.